Duy-Lam-3300/coffee-shop-fe/README.md

-# ☕ CoffeLa - Coffee E-Commerce Website
+# ☕ CoffeLa - Coffee E-Commerce Website (In progress)

 A full-stack e-commerce website for selling coffee, built with modern web technologies.
 The app supports roles like **Admin**, **User**, **Guest**, and **Manager**, featuring product management, authentication, secure checkout, and responsive UI.